This bill relates to garnishments.

 Furthermore, a financial institution does not have a duty to investigate or assert the defenses of a judgment debtor.
 A financial institution served with an order of garnishment and interrogatories must answer within 20 days and will release funds to the judgment debtor 60 days after an answer is submitted, or sooner if required under an order to pay or paid into the court.

-A garnishee acting in good faith compliance with a facially valid order of garnishment shall not be liable to any debtor, creditor, or other person for withholding, restraining or releasing funds in reasonable reliance upon the terms of the writ or order.
+A garnishee acting in good faith compliance with a facially valid order of garnishment will not be liable to any debtor, creditor, or other person for withholding, restraining or releasing funds in reasonable reliance upon the terms of the writ or order.

 A garnishee will not be required to adjudicate competing claims of ownership to property or funds; determine the legal sufficiency or validity of the underlying judgment; or investigate facts outside the information contained in the writ or the garnishee's business records.

-A garnishee shall not be liable if the garnishee corrects an error within five business days after receiving written notice identifying the alleged error and promptly releases any improperly restrained funds.
-Temporary restraint of funds pending review of a claimed exemption shall not create liability if the garnishee, garnishor, and judgment debtor or other persons act within time frames required by law.
+A garnishee will not be liable if the garnishee corrects an error within five business days after receiving written notice identifying the alleged error and promptly releases any improperly restrained funds.

-The provisions of the bill relating to the attachment and execution have a delayed effective day of January 1, 2027.
+The provisions of this bill relating to orders of garnishment for funds held by financial institutions have a delayed effective date of January 1, 2028.

 Statutes affected: